Digital1O1/MPU_9250_Calibration/README.md

 The purpose of this repo is to serve as a guideline of how to properly use the calibration functions in the  @bolderflight MPU9250 library.

-Credit also rightfully goes to @GiovanniCmpaner for clarifying how to properly use the calibrateAccel() function and a reference link is provided where the discussion was brought up on how to use the calibrateAccel() function properly.
+Credit also rightfully goes to @GiovanniCmpaner for clarifying how to properly use the calibrateAccel() function.
+A reference link is provided where the discussion was brought up on how to use the calibrateAccel() function properly.

 Reference links :